Combining Machine Learning Defenses without Conflicts: Experimental Setup

 \subsection{Metrics and Implementations}

 We describe the metrics for evaluating the effectiveness of each defense, and the implementations taken from publicly available code from prior work.
 We measure \phiacc on $\dtest$ for all defenses.
-We use the standard hyperparameters which are either used commonly in the the literature or has been suggested in the library documentation, such that the resulting individual defenses are effective (Table~\ref{tab:tab_eval_standalone}.
-When combining defenses, we use the same hyperparameters for combination.
-We revisit hyperparameter tuning in Section~\ref{sec:discussions}.
+Our implementations for defenses are based on the state-of-the-art (\deffngprnt, \defoutrem), standard libraries (\defdiffpriv, \deffair, \defexpl), or seminal work (\defevasion, \defdatawm, \defmodelwm).
+We use the standard hyperparameters which are either from the literature or the library documentation, such that the resulting individual defenses are effective (Table~\ref{tab:tab_eval_standalone}).
+When combining defenses, we use the same hyperparameters, but revisit hyperparameter tuning for defenses in combination (see \Snospace\ref{sec:hyperparam}).
+We report the mean and standard deviation across five runs.

-\textbf{Evasion Robustness (\defevasionIn).} We use the accuracy on $\mathcal{D}_{rob}$ which is obtained by replacing data records in $\dtest$ with the adversarial variants:
+\textbf{\underline{Evasion Robustness (\defevasionIn).}} We use the accuracy on $\mathcal{D}_{rob}$ which is obtained by replacing data records in $\dtest$ with the adversarial variants: